komalakonda/Restaurant-Menu-Card/README.md

 # 🍽️ Restaurant Menu Card

-A responsive restaurant menu web app built using **HTML, CSS, and vanilla JavaScript**.
+A responsive restaurant menu web app built using **HTML, CSS, and JavaScript**.
 Users can browse menu items, adjust item quantities, and place an order with instant confirmation feedback — all without any external libraries or frameworks.

 ## 🔗 Live Demo
 [Add your live demo link here, if deployed]